Nation's largest police union explains 'overwhelmingly' unanimous Trump endorsement

 'We’ve worked very closely with President Trump over the last four years on many initiatives'

-The head of the nation's largest police union said Saturday that members endorsed President Trump for reelection because of his strong call for law and order, .
+The head of the nation's largest police union said Saturday that members endorsed President Trump for reelection because of his strong call for law and order.

 "Overwhelmingly it was unanimous to support President Trump," Fraternal Order of Police Presdient Patrick Yoes said on "Cavuto Live."